-Sustaining a catastrophic injury doesn’t change who you are, I loved fashion before my injury and I’m still the same person.
-Granted, I can’t wear what I used to, and shopping is a very sad and lonely experience that brings back lots of memories of the beautiful garments I was able to wear pre-injury.
+Sustaining a catastrophic injury doesn’t change who you are.
+I loved fashion before my injury and I’m still the same person.
+Granted, I can’t wear what I used to.
+Shopping is a very sad and lonely experience that brings back lots of memories of the beautiful garments I was able to wear pre-injury.

 About six years post-injury I started to design my own garments.
 And whilst I couldn’t cut and sew myself, I paid a dressmaker or relied on the help of friends that were handy with a sewing machine.

-I think the first design was a gown to wear to my cousin’s wedding and my dear friend Nancy Mitchell helped make my design possible.
-It was pretty rustic, but I felt like Cinderella for the first time in many years.”
+I think the first design was a gown to wear to my cousin’s wedding.
+My dear friend Nancy Mitchell helped make my design possible.
+It was pretty rustic, but I felt like Cinderella for the first time in many years.

 “I am in the development stages of establishing an online store.
-COVID-19 certainly slowed down my plans.
-I recently went live with a website https://www.caroltaylordesigns.com.au/.
+Covid-19 certainly slowed down my plans.
+I recently went live with an adaptive clothing website.
 However, as yet it’s incomplete.
 My “shop” is yet to be added to the site.

 Once it’s up, I hope to start with a small collection of accessories and clothing items to test the waters and see whether people like my designs.
 It will also be a place to sell my artwork.
 You are welcome to take a peek, it was designed by Carly of Studio Carly.”

 MeQ Designs has rebranded as Carol Taylor Designs

 “I was the successful recipient of a Mentorship for Growth Grant from the Department of Employment, Small Business & Training.
 And I received advice from some very experienced MBA graduates – I was advised to change the name of my label from MeQ Designs as my story is the brand.